-Preliminary Seismic Site Class
+Seismic Site Class

 The seismic design requirements for buildings and other structures are based on Seismic Design Category.
-Site Classification is required to determine the Seismic Design Category for a structure.
-The Site Classification is based on the upper 100 feet of the site profile defined by a weighted average value of either shear wave velocity, standard penetration resistance, or undrained shear strength in accordance with Section 20.4 of ASCE 7 and the International Building Code (IBC).
-Based on the soil/rock properties observed at the site and as described on the exploration log and results, our professional opinion is for that a Preliminary Seismic Site Classification of D be considered for the project.
-After an additional Geotechnical Exploration is conducted, a final Seismic Site classification will be recommended for this development.

-Subsurface exploration at this site was extended to maximum depth of about 25 feet bgs.
-The site properties below the boring depth to 100 feet were estimated based on our experience and knowledge of geologic conditions of the general area.
-Additional deeper boring or geophysical testing may be performed to confirm the conditions below the current boring depths.
+The Site Class is required to determine the Seismic Design Category for a structure.
+The Site Class is based on the upper 100 feet of the site profile defined by a weighted average value of either shear wave velocity, standard penetration resistance, or undrained shear strength in accordance with Section 20.4 of ASCE 7 and the International Building Code (IBC).
+Based on the soil and bedrock encountered in our subsurface exploration, Seismic Site Class C can be considered for design of the project.
+The subsurface exploration at this site extended to a maximum depth of 40 feet.
+The site properties below the maximum boring depth were estimated based on our experience and knowledge of geologic conditions of the general area.
+Upon request, we could perform deeper borings or geophysical testing to confirm the conditions below the current maximum boring depth.